 You might also be interested in

-Daniel Rice is a VAT Associate Director in Grant Thornton’s Bristol office, specialising in the Food, Financial Services and Property sectors, but with a particular interest in the weird and wonderful world of the VAT liability of food and drink products.
+Daniel Rice is a VAT Director in Grant Thornton’s Bristol office, specialising in the Food, Financial Services and Property sectors, but with a particular interest in the weird and wonderful world of the VAT liability of food and drink products.
 Follow Daniel on Twitter @itsnotVATsimple